 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Note: For State Employees this is interpreted at the level of Children and Families Program Director.
+For state employees this experience is interpreted at the level of a Children and Families Program Director.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED